bd-R/bddashboard/Readme.md

 This package, includes different modules that make it reusable and allows user to create their own interactive and reactive dashboard within few minutes

+This project is made completely during Google Summer of Code Program.

 ## Installation

 You can install the development version of dashboard.demo from